-Senate panel expected to grill Pruitt on Wednesday
+Pruitt defends EPA tenure amid blistering criticism

-(CNN)Scott Pruitt, the embattled administrator of the Environmental Protection Agency, is expected to face questions about his spending and alleged ethical transgressions at a Capitol Hill hearing Wednesday on the agency's budget.
+Washington (CNN)Scott Pruitt, the embattled administrator of the Environmental Protection Agency, vehemently defended himself while facing tough questions about his spending and alleged ethical transgressions at a Capitol Hill hearing Wednesday.

+In his opening remarks, Pruitt said there were some decisions during his tenure he would not have made again with the benefit of hindsight, but he also denied some of the allegations against him and said some were exaggeration.

+"So I share your concerns about some of these decisions.
+I want to rectify those going forward," Pruitt said.
+"I also want to highlight for you that some of the criticism is unfounded and I think is exaggerated and I think it feeds this division that we've seen around very important issues affecting the environment."

-In his last congressional testimony, about three weeks ago, Pruitt was pressed about his unprecedented security detail, travel practices and massive raises given to aides.
+In his last congressional testimony about three weeks ago, Pruitt was pressed about his unprecedented security detail, travel practices and massive raises given to aides.

 At those hearings, Pruitt told lawmakers the $43,000 soundproof booth installed in his office is not rated for classified materials, the explanation he had previously used to defend the purchase.
 Pruitt also said he had given his chief of staff the authority used to grant two close aides massive raises, contradicting his claim in interviews to have no prior knowledge of the pay boosts.
 A whistleblower said Pruitt lied about not retaliating against aides who questioned his decisions.
 And the inspector general said Pruitt misrepresented to Congress a memo he provided them about security concerns.